furiosa-ai/furiosa-models/docs/command_tool.md

 # Command Tool
-We provide a simple command line too called `furiosa-models` to allow users to evaluate or run quickly one of models with FuriosaAI NPU.
+We provide a simple command line tool called `furiosa-models` to allow users to evaluate or run quickly one of models with FuriosaAI NPU.

 ## Installing